20 cats found living in Virginia Beach storage facility in need of new homes

 Cats lying around in their colony cage Wednesday are just some of 20 brought into the center Monday.

-That confidence building as they get adjusted to their new, temporary, home.
+That confidence building as they get adjusted to their new, temporary home.

 “Yesterday they were all a little bit scared and overwhelmed.
-These cats were loved cats, they were well cared for and sometimes you just end up in a situation where it is beyond your ability,” Wilde explained.
+These cats were loved cats; they were well-cared for, and sometimes you just end up in a situation where it is beyond your ability,” Wilde explained.

 It’s a situation that ended with Virginia Beach Animal Control finding all 20 cats living in a storage unit.